A categorical K\"unneth formula for constructible Weil sheaves: Weil sheaves

 \section{Weil sheaves}

 In this section, we introduce the categories

-consisting of lisse, respectively constructible, respectively all Weil sheaves.
+consisting of lisse, resp.~constructible, resp.~all Weil sheaves.
 These are the categories featuring in the categorical Künneth formula (\thref{derived_Drinfeld}).

 Throughout this section, $X$ is a scheme over a finite field $\Fq$ of characteristic $p>0$.
 Unless the contrary is mentioned, we impose no conditions on $X$.
 Moreover, $\Lambda$ is a condensed ring.
 We fix an algebraic closure $\bbF$ of $\Fq$, and denote by $X_\bbF:=X\x_{\Fq}\Spec \bbF$ the base change.
-Denote by $\phi_X$ (respectively $\phi_\bbF$) the endomorphism of $X_\bbF$ that is the $q$-Frobenius on $X$ (respectively $\Spec\bbF$) and the identity on the other factor.
+Denote by $\phi_X$ (resp.~$\phi_\bbF$) the endomorphism of $X_\bbF$ that is the $q$-Frobenius on $X$ (resp.~$\Spec\bbF$) and the identity on the other factor.